top of page

 Powerful Praise

-In a crèche programme at our church, there was chaos all around.
+In a crèche programme at our church, chaos reigned.
 It was one of those days when it felt like everyone was crying or misbehaving.
-The leaders had done everything they could think of to calm things down, without success, and they had moved now into survival mode waiting for the session to end and praying that the preacher would not over run.
+The leaders had tried everything to calm things down, but nothing worked.
+They had slipped into survival mode, simply waiting for the session to end, praying that the preacher wouldn’t overrun.

-In the middle of the cacophony of noise, one two-year-old stood in the middle of the room and started to speak.
+Amidst the cacophony, one two-year-old stood in the middle of the room and began to speak.
 “Jesus, Jesus, Jesus, Jesus, Jesus loves us every day.
 Jesus, Jesus, Jesus, Jesus, Jesus, Jesus, Jesus loves us every week.”
-Then she knelt down, and sang a new song to God.
-By the time she had finished the whole room was calm.
-Her praise had changed the atmosphere.
+Then she knelt down and sang a new song to God.
+By the time she finished, the whole room was calm.
+Her praise had transformed the atmosphere.

-Can our youngest children really connect with God in such a spiritually significant way?
+Can our youngest children truly connect with God in such a spiritually significant way?

 It’s Biblical

-This is exactly what the Psalmist refers to in Psalm 8:2 says “Out of the mouths of babes and nursing infants God has ordained strength to silence the foe and the avenger.”
-Jesus quotes this verse using the word praise, instead of strength.
-In other words when young children praise God, it is not cute, it is powerful.
-Something about the purity of praise from the youngest of children silences the powers of darkness.
+This is exactly what the Psalmist refers to in Psalm 8:2, which says, “Out of the mouths of babes and nursing infants God has ordained strength to silence the foe and the avenger.”
+Jesus quotes this verse, using the word "praise" instead of "strength."
+In other words, when young children praise God, it is not merely cute; it is powerful.
+The purity of their praise silences the powers of darkness.

-In Matthew 19:14 Jesus used a small child as a visual aid to show that the kingdom of God belongs to people who can be like the children.
-The Greek word used for children in this passage is paidon – commonly used to talk about a young child, under the age of seven.
+In Matthew 19:14, Jesus uses a small child as a visual aid to illustrate that the kingdom of God belongs to those who can be like children.
+The Greek word used for children in this passage is paidon, which refers to a young child, typically under the age of seven.
 It is these young children, not peri-pubescent pre-teens, that Jesus blessed in Luke 18:16.
-(Of course he wants to bless the peri-pubescents too, but that’s not the focus of this verse.)
-Luke 18:15 talks about the babies that Jesus is calling to him.
-For those of you who love a bit of Greek, that’s the word brephos, meaning infants or children still in the womb.
+(Of course, He wants to bless the peri-pubescents too, but that’s not the focus of this verse.)
+Luke 18:15 speaks of the babies that Jesus calls to Him.
+For those who appreciate a bit of Greek, that’s the word brephos, meaning infants or children still in the womb.

-God wants these children to be in his presence and one of the most significant ways we can enter God’s presence is in praise and worship (Psalm 100:4).
-The simple act of coming into the presence of God, through praise, changes us.
+God desires these children to be in His presence.
+One of the most significant ways we can enter God’s presence is through praise and worship (Psalm 100:4).
+The simple act of coming into God’s presence through praise changes us.

 Children in God’s Presence

-Many expectant parents tell of how they have noticed the baby in the womb move around in a specific way in response to the presence of God in a meeting or during a worship time at home.
-One time we were in a service where prayer was offered for anyone who wanted to be filled with God.
-I went forward with my 9-month-old baby for prayer.
-Those praying prayed for me to be filled and for my baby to grow to know God.
+Many expectant parents share how they notice their babies in the womb move in response to God's presence during a meeting or worship time at home.
+I remember one service where prayer was offered for anyone wanting to be filled with God.
+I went forward with my nine-month-old baby for prayer.
+Those praying asked for me to be filled and for my baby to grow to know God.

-For some reason this prayer annoyed me.
-Sure, I wanted my baby to know God, but I wanted more than that for them.
-I wanted them to be filled with God too, and not just at some time in the future, but now!
-After all that was the reason we went forward.
-As I sat in my seat, feeling annoyed, I decided to pray for my baby myself.
+For some reason, this prayer annoyed me.
+Sure, I wanted my baby to know God, but I wanted more than that.
+I wanted my child to be filled with God too—not just at some future time, but now!
+After all, that was why we went forward.
+As I sat in my seat, feeling irritated, I decided to pray for my baby myself.
 “Lord, fill my son,” I cried.

-At that very moment he began to laugh.
+At that moment, he began to laugh.
 It soon became clear that this was God filling him.
-He reached over and touched the lady sat next to us and she was instantly overcome by God’s presence as the Holy Spirit filled her.
-The two ladies who sat behind us were in shock as they saw what happened.
+He reached over and touched the lady next to us, and she was instantly overcome by God’s presence as the Holy Spirit filled her.
+The two ladies behind us were in shock as they witnessed what happened.

-On another occasion I was busy washing up in our kitchen.
-Suddenly I became very aware of God’s presence in the room.
-This was not a normal occurrence during the washing up.
-As I turned around I saw my son knelt on the floor worshipping God.
-His worship had made God’s presence more tangible in the room.
+On another occasion, while washing up in our kitchen, I suddenly became very aware of God’s presence in the room.
+This was unusual during such mundane tasks.
+When I turned around, I saw my son kneeling on the floor, worshipping God.
+His worship made God’s presence more tangible in the room.

 Several parents told us how their babies were significantly affected by a worship event we ran for the under 5s.
-They had all noticed two things: “After the meeting my baby spent the rest of the day giggling.”
+They all noticed two things: “After the meeting, my baby spent the rest of the day giggling.”
 These babies had been filled with God.

 Practical Worship Tips